Future of Work: Upskilling and Career Resilience Resources

 - Explore the hype.
 Remaining curious and open to emerging fields can stimulate career growth and reinvention.

 - Build a career in AI and Machine Learning - ask Copilot to map a path from a current role to the most likely job in this area.
+Skillsoft and LinkedIn Learning also offer career path mapping (see Guided Learning Paths).

 - Build a career in Cybersecurity - ask a colleague in the ITSO about their journey.

-Recover and/or Pivot
+Recover and Pivot

 When a role ends or runs into trouble, consider a career pivot.
 Here are examples of career detours around trouble or following downsizing or termination.